 Biden to unveil actions on guns, including new ATF boss

-WASHINGTON (AP) — President Joe Biden will unveil a series of executive actions aimed at addressing gun violence on Thursday, delivering his first major action on gun control since taking office.
-He will also nominate David Chipman, a former federal agent and adviser at the gun control group Giffords, to be director of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-Biden is expected to announce tighter regulations requiring buyers of homemade “ghost guns” to undergo background checks.
-The president’s plans were previewed by a person familiar with the expected actions who was not authorized to publicly discuss them.
+WASHINGTON (AP) — President Joe Biden is preparing to unveil a series of executive actions aimed at addressing gun violence, delivering his first major action on gun control since taking office.
+He will also nominate a former federal agent and adviser at a gun control group, David Chipman, to be director of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Biden is expected to announce Thursday tighter regulations requiring buyers of homemade “ghost guns” to undergo background checks.